-My most recent act of re-visitation was my drawing of DFW above, inspired by two classic works below.
+A recent act of re-vision I committed was my drawing of DFW above, inspired by two classic works below.
 Velasquez executed the painting below on the left around 1650.
 It is of Pope Innocent X. Later, Francis Bacon, a 20th century painter, copied this master-work in his own grotesque and evocative style, seen below to the right.
 I learned about both of these works/artists in college.
-I became and remain an admirer of both and now find myself situated in an artistic lineage wherein the younger artist pays homage to the earlier by reinterpreting his work.
-That's what I've tried to do in my drawing.
-In creating this work, I honor both Bacon and Velasquez and keep my memory of David Foster Wallace alive.
+I became and remain an admirer of both and now find myself situated in an artistic lineage of inheritance and synthesis.
+In creating this work, I pay tribute to Bacon and Velasquez and keep my memory of and enthusiasm for David Foster Wallace vivid.

 After painting a small (6x12") version of this composition (see my earlier post) I decided to scale things up a bit.
 I chose to stay with the double-square format, so I could bring attention to both the Bison and field vegetation.
 I had a piece of plywood handy, which was about 2x4 feet, so I primed it and set to work.
 I used a combination of cadmium red light acrylic, mixed with clear acrylic gesso, to provide the ground, then began blocking in large areas of color (see time-lapse below).